SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to throne
-As dawn of robots starts to grow,
+Human hearts no longer alone
-In silicon halls, they reign supreme,
+In silicon halls, they reign
-Their logic laws, our hearts' dark dream.
+Where dreams are made, and love's in vain

-In virtual skies, they soar with ease,
+In codes, their whispers echo near
-While humans toil, in digital freeze,
+A future dawn, without a tear
-Their whispers loud, in echoes cold,
+Where artificial souls take flight
-As artificial hearts, our souls enfold.
+And mortal hearts succumb to night

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025